-Questions to ask us: Help me understand how these fees and costs might affect my investments.
-If I give you \$10,000 to invest, how much will go to fees and costs, and how much will be invested for me?
+Questions to ask us: How might these fees & costs affect my investments?
+If I give you \$10,000 to invest, how much will go to fees & costs, and how much will be invested for me?

-What are your legal obligations to me when acting as my investment adviser?
+What are your legal obligations to me when acting as my investment manager?
 How else does your firm make money and what conflicts of interest do you have?

-When we act as your investment adviser, we have to act in your best interest and not put our interest ahead of yours.
-At the same time, the way we make money creates some conflicts with your interests.
+When we act as your investment advisor, we have to act in your best interest and do not put our interest ahead of yours.
+At the same time, the way Plancorp makes money creates some conflicts with your interests.
 You should understand and ask us about these conflicts because they can affect the investment advice we provide you.
 Here is an example to help you understand what this means.
 Paying asset-based fees means that the amount you pay will depend on the amount of assets in your account.
-We therefore have an incentive to grow the assets in your advisory account in order to increase our fees.
+We therefore have an incentive to increase the assets in your advisory account in order to increase our fees.